This course introduces participants to the events industry, the event planning process and the complexities involved in organising events.

 100% Coursework - (1) Staging an event - a 2500 word essay which will discuss the factors which are considered essential to ensure success in staging an event (50%) and (2) Event Evaluation - participants are required to become involved in an event either as a volunteer or as part of their normal course of work and will then be asked to critically evaluate key aspects of the event planning/implementation and control processes.

-The course requires attendance on three individual consecutive days from 9.15am to 5.15pm in late September 2017 plus three additional ‘Learning Set’ days from 10am to 1pm in October 2017 to meet with the tutors and student groups to develop assessed work (attendance is only required on one of the Learning Set days).
+The course requires attendance on three individual consecutive days from 9.15am to 5.15pm in late September 2018 (dates to be confirmed) plus three additional ‘Learning Set’ days from 10am to 1pm in October 2018 (dates to be confirmed) to meet with the tutors and student groups to develop assessed work.
+Attendance is usually only required for one morning or afternoon session on one of the Learning Set dates.

 Any undergraduate degree